hivemq/hivemq-policy-cookbooks/data-validation/multiple-coordinate-schemas/README.md

 }
 ```

+When validation succeeds it will be logged at the `INFO` level and include the client ID using the `$clientID` string substitution.
+When validation fails it will be logged at the `WARN` level and also include the reason for failure using the `$validationResult` string substitution.

 The `ANY_OF` validation strategy ensures that only one of the schemas needs to be matched, not both.

 To upload `policy.json` to the broker, run the following command:

 ```bash
 curl -X POST --data @policy.json -H "Content-Type: application/json" http://localhost:8888/api/v1/data-validation/policies
 ```